kubernetes-sigs/node-feature-discovery/docs/usage/customization-guide.md

 #### Injecting labels from other pods

-One use case for the hooks and/or feature files is detecting features in other Pods outside NFD, e.g. in Kubernetes device plugins.
-By using the same `hostPath` mounts for `/etc/kubernetes/node-feature-discovery/source.d/` and `/etc/kubernetes/node-feature-discovery/features.d/` in the side-car (e.g. device plugin) creates a shared area for deploying hooks and feature files to NFD.
-NFD will periodically scan the directories and run any hooks and read any feature files it finds.
+One use case for the feature files and hooks is detecting features in other Pods outside NFD, e.g. in Kubernetes device plugins.
+By using the same `hostPath` mounts for `/etc/kubernetes/node-feature-discovery/source.d/` and `/etc/kubernetes/node-feature-discovery/features.d/` in the side-car (e.g. device plugin) creates a shared area for deploying feature files and hooks to NFD.
+NFD periodically scans the directories and reads any feature files and runs any hooks it finds.

 ## Custom feature source